Treatment of Diabetes

 3. SGLT-2 Inhibitors: Lowering glucose reabsorption in the kidneys may help treat type 1 diabetes, though mostly type 2 diabetes.

-For those with type 1 diabetes, it is crucial to comprehend the complex nature of insulin therapy, including its various forms and delivery systems.
+Comprehending the complex nature of insulin therapy, including its various forms and delivery systems, is crucial for those with type 1 diabetes.
 Adjunctive therapy can also be beneficial, providing more individualized and efficient options for blood sugar control.
 Treatment strategies for people with type 1 diabetes are optimized when clinicians are consulted regularly.

 Medications for Specific Conditions